↑

 how to purify water while backpacking with tablets, pantyhose, filter,

-Water Purification While Backpacking – The Basics
+Water Purification While Camping & Backpacking – The Basics

 Water Purification vs. Water Filtration

-So without making this a reenactment of your 8th grade chemistry class, let’s answer the question you’re probably wondering…
+So without making this a reenactment of your 8th-grade chemistry class, let’s answer the question you’re probably wondering…

 Which Do I Need for My Backpacking Trip – A Purifier or a Filter?